e-yoshi/DeFiler/README.md

 ===========================================

 DFSImpl

 This class is the entry point of the program and the main component that manages the files.
 It can be initiated with a format parameter that specifies if the disk should be formatted or not.
-If so, the disk attempts to zero the data from every block, if not, it will scan the inode region and load the existent data
+If so, the disk attempts to zero the data from every block, if not, it will scan the inode region and load the existent data.

 The create file method simply creates a file and assings an id to it.
 Destroy file erases the data in the file blocks and in its inode.
 It overwrites